Pareto Analysis

 • Also known as The Law of the Vital Few and The 80/20 principle.

-Pareto is a principle that helps to focus on the most important matters.
-It describes a phenomenon that a small number of high values contribute more to the total than a high number of low values.
-The main idea behind this principle is to identify the “vital few” from the “trivial many” to be able to focus and obtain the maximum benefits.
-Pareto analysis is one of the seven basic tools of quality and considered one of the key tools in Six Sigma and Total Quality Management.
+The Pareto principle, also known as the 80/20 rule, is a guiding principle that helps to focus on the most important matters.
+It describes a phenomenon that a small number of high value elements contribute more to the overall outcome than a high number of low value elements.
+The main idea behind this principle is to identify the “vital few” from the “trivial many” in order to focus efforts and maximize benefits.
+Pareto analysis is one of the seven basic tools of quality, and considered one of the key tools in Six Sigma and Total Quality Management.

-The Pareto principle states that roughly 80 percent of the results come from 20 percent of the efforts.
-And in the field of continuous improvement, it states that roughly 80 percent of the problems or effects comes from 20 percent of the causes.
-The exact percentages may vary in each situation.
-However, few efforts are usually responsible for most of the results, and few causes are usually responsible for most of the effects.
+According to the Pareto principle, approximately 80 percent of the results are derived from around 20 percent of the efforts.
+And in the field of continuous improvement, this principle states that roughly 80 percent of the problems or effects arise from approximately 20 percent of the causes.
+It is important to note that the specific percentages may vary depending on the particular situation.
+However, it is commonly observed that few efforts are usually responsible for most of the results, and few causes are usually responsible for most of the effects.

 The Pareto Principle

-The Pareto principle has been found to be true in many fields and situations.
-For example, 20 percent of a company’s clients are responsible for 80 percent of its revenue, 20 percent of the population owns 80 percent of the nation’s wealth, the most active 20 percent of twitter users are responsible for 80 percent of the tweets overall, and most importantly, just a few causes account for most of the effect in a fishbone diagram!
-Equivalent examples from our personal lives might be that you are using 20 percent of your household tools 80 percent of the time.
+The Pareto principle has been found to be true across various fields and scenarios.
+For instance, approximately 20 percent of a company’s clients generate around 80 percent of its revenue.
+Similarly, approximately 20 percent of the population tends to own around 80 percent of a nation’s wealth.
+In the field of social media, the most active 20 percent of Twitter users are responsible for approximately 80 percent of the overall tweets.
+Similarly, just a few causes account for most of the effect in a fishbone diagram.
+We can also find examples in our personal lives, such as that we are using approximately 20 percent of our household tools for approximately 80 percent of the time.

 Pareto and the impact of an improvement